bleskomat/bleskomat-bills-firmware/README.md

 Change the __graphics controller__ to "VBoxSVGA".
 This setting is located in the same screen as video memory.

+Download and install the VirtualBox Extension Pack.
+It can be found in your VirtualBox's version folder [here](https://download.virtualbox.org/virtualbox).
+Check your VirtualBox version from the "Help" -> "About VirtualBox" menu.

+Download VirtualBox Guest Additions.
+It can be found in your VirtualBox's version folder [here](https://download.virtualbox.org/virtualbox).
+It is an .iso image file that you will mount as an optical disk in the Windows virtual machine.

+Start the virtual machine.
+The guest OS will capture your mouse cursor.
+To release the cursor back to the host OS, press the right CTRL key.
+Open the VirtualBox Guest Additions disk.
+Run the 64bit exe file.
+Follow the installation instructions.
+After complete, restart the VM.
+Shutdown the virtual machine.

 Disconnect the NV9's 16-pin serial connector.
 Connect the IF17 USB cable to your computer.
 Reconnect the NV9's serial connector.
 Open a terminal window and run the following:
 ```bash
 sudo modprobe -r ftdi_sio